Tuesday, December 31, 2024

 LMWH vs UFH in pregnancy

-Q: Give at least three reasons why Low molecular weight heparin (LMWH) is generally preferred over UnFrationated Heparin (UFH) for pregnant women?
+Q: Give at least three reasons why Low molecular weight heparin (LMWH) is generally preferred over UnFrationated Heparin (UFH) during pregnancy?

-Answer: Low molecular weight heparin (LMWH) is generally preferred over UFH for pregnant women for various reasons, including
+Answer: Low molecular weight heparin (LMWH) is generally preferred over UFH during pregnancy for multiple reasons like:

 • lower risk of HIT